General Petr Pavel remains favourite in Czech presidential race

 Czechs began voting on January 13 in the first round of a presidential election that is likely to end in a run-off in two weeks time between a liberal pro-Western candidate and populist billionaire and ex-premier Andrej Babis.

-Opposition leader Andrej Babis has tried to paint the two leading independent candidates as representatives of the current centre-right governing coalition, which defeated him at elections in October 2021.
+Opposition leader Babis has tried to paint the two leading independent candidates as representatives of the current centre-right governing coalition, which defeated him at elections in October 2021.
 He has tried to make the election a referendum on the government, calling it “anti-social” and blaming it for not doing enough to help ordinary people cope with the ongoing cost of living crisis.

 The government decided not to nominate a contender and has endorsed both former general Petr Pavel and former university rector Danuse Nerudova, partly out of a fear that choosing only one candidate could have resulted in that person becoming a lightning rod for discontent.